Yvie Oddly: Werq the World tour to present

-In September 2019, at RuPaul's DragCon NYC, Oddly was named as one of a rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.
+In September 2019, at RuPaul's DragCon NYC, Yvie Oddly was named as one of a rotating cast of a dozen Drag Race queens in RuPaul's Drag Race Live!, a Las Vegas show residency at the Flamingo Las Vegas.

-When asked about the impact of the COVID-19 pandemic, with its required social distancing and stay-at-home orders (starting in March 2020), Oddly remarked that it brought her back to her roots of being creative at home with her roommates.
+When asked about the impact of the COVID-19 pandemic, with its required social distancing and stay-at-home orders (starting in March 2020), Yvie Oddly remarked that it brought her back to her roots of being creative at home with her roommates.
 She also feels it frees her to tell more complete stories via video when she can layer performances atop one another, "[until now] I haven't really had a whole lot of time to invest back into the artistry of my drag and to do one-off performances and really throw my all into the creative concept."

-In April 2022, Oddly was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.
+In April 2022, Yvie Oddly was announced as one of the eight returning winners that would be competing in seventh season of RuPaul's Drag Race All Stars, the first ever all-winners season of Drag Race.

 Personal life

-Oddly has been diagnosed with type 3 Hypermobile Ehlers–Danlos syndrome (hEDS).
-With her heightened status, she has found a content community of people living with 'hEDS', and other invisible disabilities, who call themselves "zebras", as they have more exotic diseases than doctors would expect.
+Yvie Oddly has been diagnosed with type 3 Hypermobile Ehlers–Danlos syndrome (hEDS).
+With her heightened status, she has found a content community of people living with hEDS, and other invisible disabilities, who call themselves "zebras", as they have more exotic diseases than doctors would expect.
 The condition as well as the chronic pain of her "bones grinding" leave her depleted after performing so she foregoes post-show photo ops for more meaningful interactions.

-Oddly is the grandchild of Denver Black Panther's leader Lauren Watson.
+Yvie Oddly is the grandchild of Denver Black Panther's leader Lauren Watson.
+Yvie Oddly married Doug Illsley in July 2023.

 As a drag queen, she is the drag sister of Willow Pill, who won the fourteenth season of RuPaul's Drag Race.